-Simple snacks are often available--homemade bread, fruit, trail mix, etc. People with numerous allergies or other special diets may need to supply some of their own food, but we can work with most special needs.
-Our cooking staff is very skilled; some of them have cooked professionally at retreat centers famed for their good food, run catering businesses, or have cooked for several seasons at NBTSC.
+Simple snacks are often available--homemade bread, fruit, trail mix, etc. Our cooking staff is very skilled; some of them have cooked professionally at retreat centers famed for their good food, run catering businesses, or have cooked for several seasons at NBTSC.
 Moreover, they prepare our food with love and creativity, and over the years they have refined a basic menu plan that seems to please most of the people most of the time.
 Many campers say that a highlight of NBTSC is the time they spend helping prepare meals in our sweet-smelling, laughter-filled kitchen.